-Even though October is primarily known for being all about Halloween, there is another important event that should be recognized.
+Even though October is primarily known for being all about Halloween, there’s another important event that should be recognized.
 October is officially National Adopt A Shelter Dog Month.

-If you are thinking that it’s the right time for you to get a dog, your first priority should always be adopting from a shelter.
+If you’re thinking that it’s the right time for you to get a dog, your first priority should always be adopting from a shelter.
 So many rescue dogs are waiting for their forever homes in shelters, and new dogs arrive every single day.

-Adopting a shelter dog is not only a rewarding experience because you’re gaining a new best friend, but because you are truly saving a dog’s life.
+Adopting a shelter dog is not only a rewarding experience because you’re gaining a new best friend, but because you’re truly saving a dog’s life.
 It’s an experience you will never forget and will genuinely change the lives of both you and a loving dog for the better.

-Here are nine heartwarming stories of adopting shelter dogs that will hopefully inspire you to do the same in Adopt A Shelter Dog Month.
+Here are nine heartwarming stories of adopted shelter dogs that will hopefully inspire you to give a dog a home in Adopt A Shelter Dog Month.

 1. Bringing Justice Home

 In the fall of 2015, Justice was looking for a forever home.
 She was three years old and already had given birth to puppies, so she was having a hard time.
 That’s when her new human came to the rescue.

 She found Justice on Petfinder.com and knew immediately this was the dog for her.
 Justice was flown from San Antonio, Texas to Portland, Oregon because that’s how badly her new mom wanted the pup.

 She went on to document her and Justice’s experiences together over six months, and it shows just how loving and sweet Justice is.
 There’s no doubt Justice was grateful to find a home where she’s extremely loved.